arglebargle-arch/xanmod-rog-PKGBUILD/README.md

   - Suggested architecture build targets:

-    * `_microarchitecture=14 makepkg ...` Zen2 optimization (AMD 4000 series CPUs)
+    * `_microarchitecture=14 makepkg ...` Zen2 optimization (AMD 4000 series CPUs, 2020 AMD ROG laptops)
-    * `_microarchitecture=15 makepkg ...` Zen3 optimizationa (most AMD 5000 series CPUs)
+    * `_microarchitecture=15 makepkg ...` Zen3 optimizationa (most AMD 5000 series CPUs, 2021 AMD ROG laptops)
-    * `_microarchitecture=38 makepkg ...` Skylake optimization (Use this for Comet Lake)
+    * `_microarchitecture=38 makepkg ...` Skylake optimization (Use this for [Comet Lake](https://wiki.gentoo.org/wiki/Safe_CFLAGS#Skylake.2C_Kaby_Lake.2C_Kaby_Lake_R.2C_Coffee_Lake.2C_Comet_Lake))
     * `_microarchitecture=92 makepkg ...` x86-64-v2 for compatibility with older (2008 era) machines
-    * `_microarchitecture=93 makepkg ...` x86-64-v3 (this is the default, most machines from 2013/2014 and on are compatible)
+    * `_microarchitecture=93 makepkg ...` x86-64-v3 (this is the default, most machines from 2013/2014 and newer are compatible)
     * `_microarchitecture=98 makepkg ...` Intel -march=native
     * `_microarchitecture=99 makepkg ...` AMD -march=native

-    * NOTE: Gentoo recommends [Skylake](https://wiki.gentoo.org/wiki/Safe_CFLAGS#Skylake.2C_Kaby_Lake.2C_Kaby_Lake_R.2C_Coffee_Lake.2C_Comet_Lake) optimization for Comet Lake machines

   - UKSM can be disabled by building with `no_uksm=y makepkg ...` to reduce CPU usage by a small amount.
 I suggest leaving it enabled, when it works well it does a great job of deduping in-use memory.
+  - NOTE: Use the included `myconfig` script fragment to make minor changes to the kernel configuration during build.

 Notable Changes:

+  - 5.13.1-3:   new ACPI patch
+  - 5.13.1-2:   squashed all s0ix patches into a single merge, see `backport-from-5.14-s0ix-enablement-no-d3hot-2021-06-30.patch` for all patches through 2021-06-30
+  - 5.13.0-1:   moved all config modifications into `myconfig` script fragment
   - 5.12.13-2:  revert a couple of drm/amdgpu commits that snuck into stable that cause suspend failures with the new s0ix code
   - 5.12.12-2:  added 'Quirk PCI d3hot delay for AMD xhci' patch per GitLab discussion
   - 5.12.12-2:  added the 5.14 ACPI s0ix suspend patchset from upstream, suspend is mostly stable with some caveats: there seem to be a few machines with firmware issues that are still causing problems:
     - GA503QR has an ACPI table BIOS bug in BIOS 410 and below that prevents the machine from putting the second drive to sleep and breaks the suspend code path.
       Errors related to StorageD3Enable issues will look like the following in `dmesg` or the system journal:
       ```log